 BUSINESS- When you’re ready to ‘talk business’ use our meeting area which is located in the back part of the Syringa Café.
 We’ll provide you with an easel, tables, chairs, and a television with a DVD player which can be used for presentations.
 Plug your laptop directly into the TV for your customized PowerPoint presentations.
 Access the internet via our wireless connection or use our fax machine to communicate with the office.

 MEALS- Dining is often a challenge when planning corporate retreats.
 Where will you get food?
 What will you serve?
 All of these questions pass by the corporate retreat coordinator eventually.
-Luckily our very own Syringa Café can offer you meals during your stay.
+Luckily our very own Syringa Café can cater your meals during your stay.
 We are happy to provide coffee, tea, and water service as requested during your meetings.
 Going on a corporate day excursion?
-Let the Cafe know and they will prepare some brown bag lunches for your staff.
+We can prepare some brown bag lunches for your staff.
 Want to make it a family-style affair?
 Each cabin has its own two-burner propane stove and charcoal barbeque pit, and we provide the charcoal.

 LODGING- Enjoy your evenings in our custom-built log cabins or glamping tents.
 Each cabin has a private hot tub, and our tents have a small deck with a soaking tub.
 Choose from our small cabin which will sleep four comfortably or book a large cabin which will sleep eight comfortably.
 Glamping tents accommodate two.
 One fantastic team building activity is to have a cook-off.
 Many locations will not allow outside cooking on their properties.
 Again, no problem here!
-Each of our cabins has convenience kitchens inside with microwave, coffeemaker, dishes, and under-counter refrigerator, a two-burner propane stove with a griddle on the deck, and a charcoal grill outside.
+Each of our cabins has convenience kitchens inside with a microwave, coffeemaker, dishes, an under-counter refrigerator, a two-burner propane stove with a griddle on the deck, and a charcoal grill out front.

 Corporate Retreat Activities and Corporate Team Building Ideas: